Cray-HPE/docs-csm/upgrade/Stage_1.md

 > - If a crash has occurred, [dumping the ceph crash data](../operations/utility_storage/Dump_Ceph_Crash_Data.md) will return Ceph to healthy state and allow the upgrade to continue.
 >   The crash should be evaluated to determine if there is an issue that should be addressed.
 > - If the following error occurs during the `check-ceph-ro-key` phase, "Can't open input file /etc/ceph/ceph.client.ro.keyring: [Errno 2] No such file or directory: '/etc/ceph/ceph.client.ro.keyring'",
->then export the keyring in a seperate terminal.
+>then export the keyring in a separate terminal.
 The workflow will continue on its own.
 >
 >   (`ncn-m001#`) Export keyring.
 >